linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ## Download a Cookbook (Optional)

-When using Chef you will want the chef-client to periodically run on your nodes and pull in any changes pushed to the Chef Server.
+When using Chef you will want the chef-client to periodically run on your nodes and pull in any changes pushed to the Chef server.
 You will also want the `validation.pem` file that is uploaded to your node upon bootstrap to be deleted for security purposes.
 While these things can be done manually, it is often easier and more efficient to set it up as a cookbook.

 This section is optional, but provides instructions on downloading a cookbook to your workstation, pushing it to a server, and includes the skeleton of a basic cookbook to expand and experiment with.

-1. From your **workstation** download the cookbook and dependencies:
+1. From your *workstation* download the cookbook and dependencies:

 		knife cookbook site install cron-delvalidate